-William G. “Bill” Pomeroy is founder and CEO of CXtec® and TERACAI®, two multi-million dollar technology companies based in Syracuse, NY.
+William G. “Bill” Pomeroy is the founder of CXtec® and TERACAI®, two multi-million dollar technology companies based in Syracuse, NY.

 CXtec is a global provider of new and certified pre-owned networking and voice equipment.
 For over 30 years, CXtec has helped customers reduce the cost of their networking and technology infrastructure.

 In April 2009, Bill launched sister company TERACAI.
 TERACAI is a Cisco® Silver Partner that helps commercial, health care and education customers design, install and manage their core networking, communications and data center solutions.

 Bill has received several entrepreneurial awards, including the Rensselaer Polytechnic Institute Entrepreneur of the Year, the Ernst & Young Entrepreneur of the Year, and the Syracuse University Distinguished Entrepreneur of the Year.
 Bill is also a past recipient of the Central New York Sales & Marketing Executives Crystal Ball Award, bestowed annually to a local businessperson for contributions to the sales and marketing profession.

 On October 19, 2004, Bill was diagnosed with Acute Myeloid Leukemia.
 Working with a wonderful team of doctors at both Crouse Hospital in Syracuse, NY and Dana Farber in Boston, MA, Bill received a stem cell transplant on May 26, 2005.
 Three years later, he had the privilege of meeting his donor, a 28 year-old gentleman from Texas.
 Since then the relationship between Bill and his donor has grown, and Bill was even treated as a guest of honor at his donor’s wedding in May 2011.